alfredo-oss/Prediction-Models-for-Clinical-Data/README.md

 # prediction-clinical
- Prediction Models for Clinical Data
+ Prediction Models for Clinical Data:
+ Description of data : 218 rows and 72 columns